Best active speakers 2024: our experts pick the top pairs with built-in amplifiers

 -

-With their retro wood-and-grey styling, these Ruark Audio speakers will look at home on almost any surface, be it an office desk or a kitchen work surface.
-But they are not just lookers; they are the desktop speakers that come closest to sounding like a proper hi-fi set-up.
-So while they might be small, they are most definitely mighty.
+With their retro wood-and-grey styling, these super-smart Ruark Audio speakers will look at home on almost any surface, be it an office desk or a kitchen work surface.
+But they are not just lookers; they are the desktop speakers that come closest to sounding like a proper hi-fi set-up and, over their two generations, have consequently won more What H-Fi?
+Awards than we care to count.
+So while they might be small, make no mistake, they are most definitely mighty.

-As an alternative, Elac's Debut ConneX DCB41 are nowhere near as compact, but they do come with an HDMI ARC connection rather than the MR1's optical one, which makes them an even better bet for connecting to a TV.
+As an alternative, the Elac Debut ConneX DCB41 are nowhere near as compact but do come with an HDMI ARC connection rather than the MR1's optical one, making them even better suited for connecting to a TV.

 Read our full Ruark MR1 Mk2 review